-"DelikateSSen,"A New Groundbreaking Play
+"DelikateSSen,"A Groundbreaking New Play and Film

 It is a fine piece and if you have a reading of it in the city at some point I would be very interested in attending.

 You are a fine writer and the play is original and quite compelling.

 Matthew Penn - Director and producer of theatre and over one hundred fifty prime time TV dramas including NYPD Blue, Law and Order, The Sopranos and House to name a few.